 As of September 22, 2021, the Government of NB requires that everyone 12 years and over must show proof of vaccination to access certain events, of which all Hockey New Brunswick sanctioned activities are included.
-Additional information on the GNB vaccination requirements is available online:
+Additional information on the GNB vaccination requirements is available online: GNB COVID-19 vaccination.

-GNB COVID-19 vaccination

 - Proof of vaccination must include two doses of a COVID-19 vaccine.
-Organizers do not need to validate timing between or after doses (not required to wait 14 days after 2nd dose). - Proof of vaccination applies to players, coaches, volunteers, officials, and spectators who are 12 and over attending Hockey New Brunswick sanctioned activities. - Children born between July 1st, 2009 and December 1st 2009 may continue participating and have until October 31st to get their second vaccine.
-It is expected that there will be a transition period allowed for children born in 2010 who will be turning 12 in early 2022, further details will be communicated at a later time. - In addition to on-ice sanctioned activities, proof of vaccination is required for indoor organized gatherings (conferences, meetings and workshops) as well as indoor team building activities and off-ice sanctioned activities. - Proof of a negative test cannot be used instead of vaccination for participants, volunteers or spectators. - Children under 12 years old with parents/guardians who refuse to provide proof of vaccination must be allowed to continue their activities however parents are not allowed to enter any indoor sport or recreation venue until they provide proof of vaccination. - For regular season activities where participants are consistent, proof of vaccination does not need to be provided each time they attend the sanctioned activity, it can be done upon registration, or at the participants first ice session.
-However, the

-- team liaison, manager or coach must be able to demonstrate compliance if asked (checklist).
+Organizers do not need to validate timing between or after doses (not required to wait 14 days after 2nd dose). - Proof of vaccination applies to players, coaches, volunteers, officials, and spectators who are 12 and over attending Hockey New Brunswick sanctioned activities. - Where a person turns 12 years of age and thus becomes eligible to be vaccinated, that person has 60 days after their 12th birthday to be fully vaccinated before requirements to show proof of vaccination. - In addition to on-ice sanctioned activities, proof of vaccination is required for indoor organized gatherings (conferences, meetings and workshops) as well as indoor team building activities and off-ice sanctioned activities. - Proof of a negative test cannot be used instead of vaccination for participants, volunteers or spectators. - Children under 12 years old with parents/guardians who refuse to provide proof of vaccination must be allowed to continue their activities however parents are not allowed to enter any indoor sport or recreation venue until they provide proof of vaccination. - For regular season activities where participants are consistent, proof of vaccination does not need to be provided each time they attend the sanctioned activity, it can be done upon registration, or at the participants first ice session.
+However, the team liaison, manager or coach must be able to demonstrate compliance if asked (checklist).
 Parent / guardians vaccination status can be included on the checklist.
-A checklist template is available online. - Checklists or any other documentation showing whether a person is vaccinated, unvaccinated or medically exempted needs to be stored securely by the team liaison. - While team personnel will not store immunization records, participants or their parent / guardian must have a copy of their records available if requested. - For proof of vaccination, organizers are required to see an official record of immunization with a piece of Government issued identification (driver's license, Medicare card, birth certificate, etc.).
+A checklist template is available online.

+- Checklists or any other documentation showing whether a person is vaccinated, unvaccinated or medically exempted needs to be stored securely by the team liaison. - While team personnel will not store immunization records, participants or their parent / guardian must have a copy of their records available if requested. - For proof of vaccination, organizers are required to see an official record of immunization with a piece of Government issued identification (driver's license, Medicare card, birth certificate, etc.).
 A record of immunization can be obtained from MyHealthNB portal, the RHA clinic or pharmacy that gave the vaccine, a record from Public Health, or proof of vaccination from another jurisdiction.
 A copy or picture of the original is acceptable. - Individuals 12 years and over who cannot receive a vaccine because of a medical exemption, will be required to show a medical certificate of exemption signed by a healthcare provider. - Due to privacy regulations Minor Hockey Associations / teams cannot keep records of immunization records.
 Once proof is provided, the team liaison must record the vaccination status of the participant and parent and guardians who will be attending the sanctioned activities regularly.
 Spectators not included on the checklist must provide proof of vaccination when attending any games or practices.
 Depending on the situation, it is reasonable for facility operators to expect Minor Hockey Associations or teams to oversee the validation of proof of vaccination of their participants.
 Organizations are expected to work collaboratively with facility owners and operators to ensure compliance to the vaccination requirement.